IBM/wmla-assets/dli-learning-path/README.md

 1. From the cluster management console, navigate to Workload > Deep Learning.
 2. Select the model and click the Training tab to view all training jobs.
-3. Click the training jobs you want to inspec and observe the train/test accuracy/loss for each epochs
+3. Click the training jobs you want to inspec and observe the train/test accuracy/loss for each epochs For example: use pretrained model and default optimizer and learning rate policy settings, set epoch=5, lr=0.001, the training will finish in about 10 mins, and the trining process looks like below.

 &nbsp;
 ![img_loss](images/image_loss.png)![img_acc](images/image_acc.png)
 &nbsp;
+Note: Iteration here means the number of batches, so Iteration = Epoch * Dataset_Size / Batch_Size
 &nbsp;

 ###   [Create an inference model]